Windsurfing: Equipment

-Windsurfers are often classified as either shortboards or longboards.
+Windsurfing equipment has evolved in design over the years and are often classified as either shortboards or longboards.
 Longboards are usually longer than 3 meters, with a retractable daggerboard, and are optimized for lighter winds or course racing.
 Shortboards are less than 3 meters long and are designed for planing conditions.

 While windsurfing is possible under a wide range of wind conditions, most intermediate and advanced recreational windsurfers prefer to sail in conditions that allow for consistent planing with multi-purpose, not overly specialized, free-ride equipment.
 Larger (100 to 140 liters) free-ride boards are capable of planing at wind speeds as low as 12 kn if rigged with an adequate, well-tuned sail in the six to eight square meter range.
 The pursuit of planing in lower winds has driven the popularity of wider and shorter boards, with which planing is possible in wind as low as 8 kn, if sails in the 10 to 12 square meter range are used.

 Modern windsurfing boards can be classified into many categories: The original Windsurfer board had a body made out of polyethylene filled with PVC foam.
 Later, hollow glass-reinforced epoxy designs were used.
 Most boards produced today have an expanded polystyrene foam core reinforced with a composite sandwich shell, that can include carbon fiber, kevlar, or fiberglass in a matrix of epoxy and sometimes plywood and thermoplastics.
 Racing and wave boards are usually very light (5 to 7 kg), and are made out of carbon sandwich.
 Such boards are very stiff, and veneer is sometimes used to make them more shock-resistant.
 Boards aimed at the beginners are heavier (8 to 15 kg) and more robust, containing more fiberglass.